-An award-winning artist, Benjamin Beck is regarded as one of the finest violists of his generation.
-He performs as principal viola in renowned orchestras and is a regular guest at prestigious festivals.
+An award-winning musician, Benjamin Beck performs as a soloist and principal viola in renowned orchestras, and teaches as a professor at the Conservatoire Royal de Bruxelles.
 He is an exceptionally versatile and explorative musician, which he expresses through his innovative arrangements and research projects to explore connections between classical music and various other art forms.

-Benjamin has toured across the world and performed solo, chamber music, and concerto repertoire in the most renowned venues, including the Berlin Philharmonie, Paris Philharmonie, Paris Salle Pleyel, Munich National Theatre, Hamburg Elbphilharmonie, Geneva Victoria Hall, New York Carnegie Hall, and Tokyo Yamaha Hall.
-He performs regularly at various prestigious festivals, including the Bayreuth Festival, Verbier Festival, and Yellow Barn.
-He has collaborated with the most inspiring artists of the time, such as violinists Christian Tetzlaff and Midori.
+Benjamin has toured across the world and performed solo and chamber music in venues including the Berlin Philharmonie, Paris Philharmonie, Paris Salle Pleyel, Munich National Theatre, Hamburg Elbphilharmonie, Geneva Victoria Hall, New York Carnegie Hall, and Tokyo Yamaha Hall.
+He plays at prestigious festivals including the Bayreuth Festival and Verbier Festival, and has collaborated with the most inspiring artists of the time, such as violinists Christian Tetzlaff and Midori.

-Apart from his extensive soloist and chamber musician performing, Benjamin is regularly invited to lead the viola sections of major European orchestras such as the Leipzig Gewandhaus, Bavarian Radio Symphony Orchestra, hr-Sinfonieorchester, NDR Elbphilharmonie, NDR Radiophilharmonie Hanover, and Staatsoper Stuttgart, thanks to his earlier experience serving as principal viola at Bavarian State Orchestra in Munich (awarded the world’s best opera orchestra) and his two years of playing at Berlin Philharmonic as a scholarship holder of the Karajan Academy.
+Apart from his soloist career, Benjamin is regularly invited as principal viola of major European orchestras such as the Leipzig Gewandhaus, Bavarian Radio Symphony Orchestra, hr-Sinfonieorchester, NDR Elbphilharmonie, NDR Radiophilharmonie Hanover, and Staatsoper Stuttgart, thanks to his earlier experience serving as principal viola at Bavarian State Orchestra in Munich and his two years of playing at Berlin Philharmonic as a scholarship holder of the Karajan Academy.
 He played under the baton of the most celebrated conductors; Zubin Mehta, Ivor Bolton, Cornelius Mayer, and Bertrand de Billy have praised his performance.

-Benjamin Beck was born in the Basque Country of France.
-He started to learn the viola at the age of seven and already performed on the stage when he was ten.
+Born in the Basque Country of France, Benjamin started to learn the viola at the age of seven.
 At the age of fourteen, he went to Paris and was soon admitted to the Paris Conservatory (CNSM).
-Benjamin graduated from the CNSM and the New England Conservatory in Boston, in the class of Kim Kashkashian and Jean Sulem.
+He graduated from the CNSM and the New England Conservatory in Boston, in the class of Kim Kashkashian and Jean Sulem.
 With a passion for academic studies, Benjamin also holds a Musicology degree from Sorbonne University in Paris.

 To share music with those who have difficulty accessing it, Benjamin is engaging in various activities.
 With the Créations en Cours program, he explored music education with children in a rural area of France.
 With the ICEP/ Music Sharing association, he joined violinist Midori’s string quartet for two extensive tours to perform for the underprivileged in India and hospitalized children in Japan.